 - Parents Association State of the School and Annual Meetings

-The RCDS Book Fairs and Gift Boutiques are well loved among RCDS community members.
-These events raise a substantial portion of the PA’s funds and provide the perfect opportunity to shop for books, enjoy food, find special gifts, and socialize with friends.
+The RCDS Book Fair and Gift Boutique is a well loved event among RCDS community members.
+This annual event raises a substantial portion of the PA’s funds and provides the perfect opportunity to shop for books, enjoy food, find special gifts, and socialize with friends.
 Outside vendors sell a variety of items such as clothing, jewelry, stationery, accessories, kids’ games, and more.
-The fairs also feature a raffle with several exciting prizes.
-The Book Fairs and Gift Boutiques have a Public Purpose component to support the School’s curriculum and Public Purpose initiatives.
+In addition, the Book Fair and Gift Boutique has a Public Purpose component to support the School’s curriculum and Public Purpose initiatives.

-In the cold of winter, the entire Rye Country Day community comes together to celebrate the arts and traditions from across the world.
-We gather to enjoy student work and performances, and the Parents Association puts together a lunch that features foods from around the world.
+The Arts Festival and International Fair is a warm and welcoming annual event bringing together the entire Rye Country Day community to celebrate the arts and traditions from around the world.
+We gather to enjoy student works and performances, and the Parents Association hosts a delicious pot luck lunch which features foods from around the world representing the heritage of many of our families.
 This is a day not to be missed.

 Every other year, the Parents Association plans a social and fundraising event to benefit the School.
 Parents, faculty, staff, alumni, and friends gather for an evening of fun, raising vital funds for student scholarships, faculty professional development grants, equipment grants, and Parents Association programs, to name a few.

-Each year, liaisons organize at least three social events for parents in each grade level.
+Each year, liaisons organize two to three social events for parents in each grade level.
 These events are designed to bring parents together to form connections with one another and foster a sense of community among the parent body.
 The social events range from coffees after drop off, to pot luck dinners, and gatherings in local restaurants.

-In January of each year, the Parents Association hosts a State of the School meeting at which the Headmaster and the Parents Association President update the parent body on important matters relating to the school.
+In January of each year, the Parents Association hosts a State of the School meeting at which the Headmaster, President of the Board of Trustees, and the Parents Association President update the parent body on important matters relating to the school.
 The Parents Association also holds an Annual Meeting in May of each year to conduct Parents Association business and to celebrate the efforts and contributions of the parents to the Parents Association and the school community.